 United States: Industry focus

-Within Healthcare: life sciences, Cooley LLP is a second tier firm,
+Within Healthcare: life sciences, Cooley LLP is a third tier firm,

 United States: Intellectual property